 Can breast cancer screening be improved with artificial intelligence?

-We investigate the possibilities to use artificial intelligence to improve breast cancer screening with either standard mammography (2D) or breast tomosynthesis (3D mammography).
+We investigate the possibilities to use artificial intelligence (AI) to improve breast cancer screening with either standard digital mammography (DM) or digital breast tomosynthesis (DBT), which can be seen as a kind of 3D mammography.

-Today mammography is used for breast cancer screening.
+Today DM is used for breast cancer screening.
 In order to detect as many cancers as possible, each image is read by two specialised breast radiologists.
-Breast tomosynthesis can find more cancers, but takes about twice the time to read.
+DBT can find more cancers, but takes about twice the time to read.
 This is an obstacle to replace mammography with breast tomosynthesis in screening, not least because there is a shortage of breast radiologists.

 Victor Dahlblom